ucsb-cs16/ucsb-cs16.github.io/topics/antipatterns.md

 ---
-topic: "antipatterns"
+layout: default
+parent: Topics
+title: "Antipatterns"
-desc: "Things to avoid in your code"
+description: "Things to avoid in your code"
 ---

 Definition
 ==========